conda-forge/cfep/cfep-xx.md

    Same rationale as purelib/platlib

-5. platlibdir
+5. dynload

    These are internal places where `.pyd` and `py.ico` are installed and is internal to cpython package.
-The directory `DLLs` does not interfere with any other package, so we propose to defer the decision to conda-forge/python maintainers.
+The directory `DLLs` does not interfere with any other package, so we propose use the same directory as unix.

 ## Copyright